-ETL based Replication
+Trigger-based Replication ETL based Replication Log-based Replication

 Using SAP Landscape Transformation (LT) Replication Server is based on capturing database changes at a high level of abstraction in the source ERP system.
 This method of replication benefits from being database – independent, and can also parallelize database changes on multiple tables or by segmenting large table changes.